meier-johannes94/ExplainableAIImageMeasures/README.md

 ![See github for a gif visualization of the mechanics](irof.gif)

 In contrast to other publicly available code,
-* all of the heavy computation is running on the GPU (no numpy or CPU in between)
+* the demanding computation is fully running on the GPU (no numpy or CPU in between)
 * you can compute the scores for a single image also batch-wise
 * there is parametrization possible to suit your needs
 * IAUC, DAUC and IROF is possible using a single package
-* multiple attributions for multiple images are possible (see example.ipynb)
+* multiple attributions for multiple images are possible (see [example.ipynb](example.ipynb))

-Here a minimal code for a single image:
+Here is a minimal code example for a single image:
 ```python
 import torch
 from captum.attr import Saliency